kW, kVA, kWh... Better understand the electric mobility environment

 Just for a quick reminder, the battery of an electric vehicle can be charged only by direct current (DC).

 Chargers delivering alternating current (AC) transmit alternating power directly to the electric vehicle.
 Then, this current is converted into direct current (DC) thanks to a charger integrated in the vehicle.
 The energy will then be stored in the vehicle’s battery to charge it.
 The Charge Point Operator (CPO), the one that operates chargers, do not have the possibility to measure the power transferred by the on-board charger installed in the vehicle to its battery.
-The CPO can only evaluate the power delivered by the charger that he operates.
+The CPO can only evaluate the power delivered by the charger that they operate.
 In this case, we can only calculate the supposed power delivered, thanks to collected data.
 Therefore, we can talk about apparent or theoretical power.
 The kVA is the unit that is used to measure this apparent power delivered by AC chargers.

 Chargers delivering direct current (DC) integrate the charger which allows to convert the alternating current into direct current.
 That’s why we are able to know the exact power which is delivered by the DC charger and received by the vehicle.
 In this case, we talk about effective power, which is expressed in kW.